eztam-/BitCrackOSX/README.md

 After the build completes successfully, you can run the application using the following command:
 ```
 cd ./build/Build/Products/Release/

 ./keysearch -h
 ```

 ### Usage
-*Preparing the Address Database*
+#### 1. Preparing the Address Database
 Before starting a private-key search, the application builds a database containing all Bitcoin addresses to be included in the search scope.

 This initialization step is required only once per address list.
 After the database has been created, you can run any number of key searches without repeating the import process.
 The database needs to be rebuilt only when you want to use a different set of addresses.

-The address list must be provided as a text file, with exactly one address per line.
+The address list must be provided as a text file, with exactly one address per line (no duplications).

 To manage multiple databases, use the -d <DB FILE NAME> option to specify which database file the application should use.